A FIRM COMMITMENT TO PRIVACY

 PUBLIC POSTING OF WHISTLEBLOWER NUMBER

-The whistleblower contact information shall be posted on the UWCI website (for general public knowledge) and internal IT portals used by staff.
-Furthermore, the policy shall be verbally communicated to all employees upon hiring and at least once annually.
-The UWCI board of Directors shall also be updated annually.
+The whistleblower contact information shall be posted on the United Way website (for general public knowledge) and internal portals used by team members.
+Furthermore, the policy shall be verbally communicated to all team members upon hiring and at least once annually.
+The United Way Board of Directors shall also be updated annually.

 FEDERAL WHISTLEBLOWER REQUIREMENTS

-United Way of Central Indiana (UWCI) will adhere to federal Whistleblower requirements in the administration of all federal grant awards.
-Specifically, UWCI, will comply with the pilot program on Contractor employee whistleblower protections established at 41 U.S.C.
-4712 by section 828 of the National Defense Authorization Act for Fiscal Year 2013 (Pub.
-L. 112-239).
+United Way will adhere to federal Whistleblower requirements in the administration of all federal grant awards.
+Specifically, United Way will comply with the program on contractor / grantee employee whistleblower protections (41 U.S.C.
+4712).

-• All federal grant awards and employees working on these awards will be subject to the whistleblower rights and remedies in the pilot program.
+• All federal grant awards and team members working on these awards will be subject to the whistleblower rights and remedies in the program.

-• Under this pilot program, an employee of a recipient may not be discharged, demoted, or otherwise discriminated against as a reprisal for disclosing information that the employee reasonably believes is evidence of gross mismanagement of a Federal contract or award, a gross waste of Federal funds, an abuse of authority (an arbitrary and capricious exercise of authority that is inconsistent with the mission of CNCS or the successful performance of a contract or grant of CNCS) relating to a Federal contract or award, a substantial and specific danger to public health or safety, or a violation of law, rule, or regulation related to a Federal contract (including the competition for or negotiation of a contract) or award.
+• Under this program, a team member of a recipient may not be discharged, demoted, or otherwise discriminated against as a reprisal for disclosing information that the team member reasonably believes is evidence of gross mismanagement of a Federal contract or award, a gross waste of Federal funds, an abuse of authority (an arbitrary and capricious exercise of authority that is inconsistent with the mission of the executive agency concerned or the successful performance of a contract or grant of such agency) relating to a Federal contract or award, a substantial and specific danger to public health or safety, or a violation of law, rule, or regulation related to a Federal contract (including the competition for or negotiation of a contract) or award.

-• The recipient shall inform its employees in writing, in the predominant language of the workforce or organization, of employee whistleblower rights and protections under 41 U.S.C.
+• The recipient shall inform its team members in writing, in the predominant language of the workforce or organization, of team member whistleblower rights and protections under 41 U.S.C.
 4712, as described above.

 Approved by Board of Directors – October 17, 2012